DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ## Edit sheets Number and Name

-To edit the sheets individually, set double-click on the cell you want to edit (number or name), and enter text editing.
+To edit the individual sheets, double-click on the cell you want to edit (number or name), and enter the text edit.

 ![SheetGen editing sheet](../../assets\images\SheetGen\SG-Sl-EditCell.png)